 In 2011, Shayer performed as a soloist in Prokofiev's Classical Symphony in Proteges III at the Kennedy Center in Washington, D. C.

 He joined the ABT Studio Company in September 2011, the main Company as an apprentice in April 2012 and the corps de ballet in November 2012.
-His repertoire with the Company includes the Head Fakir in La Bayadère, the Jester and Napoleon in Frederick Ashton's Cinderella, the lead Gypsy in Don Quixote, Harlequin, the Chinese Dance and the Russian Dance in Alexei Ratmansky's The Nutcracker, Puss–in-Boots in The Sleeping Beauty, the Neapolitan Dance in Swan Lake, Ariel in The Tempest, a leading role in Piano Concerto #1 and roles in Bach Partita and Piano Concerto #1, as well as roles in all of the full-length ballets.
+His repertoire with the Company includes the Head Fakir in La Bayadère, the Jester and Napoleon in Frederick Ashton's Cinderella, the lead Gypsy in Don Quixote, Harlequin, the Chinese Dance and the Russian Dance in Alexei Ratmansky's The Nutcracker, Puss–in-Boots in The Sleeping Beauty, the Neapolitan Dance in Swan Lake, Ariel in The Tempest, a leading role in Piano Concerto #1 and roles in Bach Partita, Piano Concerto #1, Raymonda Divertissements and Sinfonietta, as well as roles in all of the full-length ballets.
 He created a Fairy Cavalier in Alexei Ratmansky's The Sleeping Beauty.

 Mr. Shayer's's performances with American Ballet Theatre are sponsored by Irene Fuchsberg Minkoff.